Endoscopic Carpal Tunnel Syndrome Treatment

 This is a transcript of a Dr. Jay Show broadcast on 1560TheGame.
-Dr. J. Michael Bennett is a Board Certified Orthopedic Surgeon and a Fellowship Trained Sports Medicine Physician serving patients from Katy, Fort Bend County, Metro Houston and Southeast Texas from offices in Richmond and Sugar Land, TX.
+Dr. J. Michael Bennett is a Board Certified Orthopedic Surgeon and a Fellowship Trained Sports Medicine Physician serving patients from Katy, Fort Bend County, Metro Houston and Southeast Texas from offices in Houston, near the Galleria, and Sugar Land, TX.
 Call 281-633-8600 for an appointment.

 Here’s the transcript of the second portion of the Show:

 Dr. J. Michae Bennett: Anyway, so we’re here with Dr. Alan Rodgers talking about hand pain and hand injuries.
 I want to do a shout out to the Texas Sports Medicine Institute for sponsoring us out here today, check out the website – www.texassportsmed.com .
 We’re actually going to go with our first caller.
 We’ve got Tim.
 What’s going on, Tim?

 Caller: I’ve seen a lot of advertising about the endoscopic carpal tunnel procedures, and my question is, how is that different from the common way they do the procedures, and is it actually more beneficial in surgery than the others?